ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 </textvar>
 ```

 These threshold values have to be found through trial and error and/or calibration.
 The values are likely different for various (sub)river basins.
-You could start with zero values and then experiment.
+You could start with zero values and then experiment, while monitoring simulated and observed baseflows.
 Keeping large negative values makes sure that there is always baseflow.

 When groundwater is abstracted for usage, it typically could cause a local dip in the LZ values (~ water table) compared to neigbouring pixels.
 Therefore, a simple option to mimick groundwaterflow is added to LISFLOOD, which evens out the groundwaterlevels with neighbouring pixels.
 This option can be switched on using: